searxng/searxng/docs/dev/lxcdev.rst

 In the example above the SearXNG instance in the container is wrapped to ``http://n.n.n.140/searxng`` to the HOST system.
 Note, on your HOST system, the IP of your ``searxng-archlinux`` container is different to this example.
-To test the instance in the conatiner from outside of the container, in your WEB browser on your desktop just open the URL reported in your installation
+To test the instance in the container from outside of the container, in your WEB browser on your desktop just open the URL reported in your installation

 .. _working in containers: